PeterSiviter/wl-tech-test/README.md

-# Wireless Logic Tech Test by Pete Siviter, 11 February 2023
+# Wireless Logic Tech Test by Pete Siviter

 This is the Wireless Logic technical test.
 It is implemented as a Symfony 6 Cli command which can either be run inside a docker container or stand alone from a bash prompt with the